joesan/joesan-me/content/posts/misc/blogger-to-gh-pages.md

 4. Very lightweight and easy to get started

+The most important factor for this migration is that I can focus on the content rather than the HTML formatting that I had to deal with in Blogger!

 So my research began, the first SSG platform that I tried was Zola.
 Rust as a programming language occupies the same spot in my heart as Scala.
 Zola is built using Rust.
 Without any second thought, I decided to give Zola a try.
 It was the easiest thing to do in this world.
 Just 3 commands, and your static site is up and running.
 It took my about 20 minutes, yes, just under 20 minutes to try out Zola, choose a theme, get it up and running on my local machine.